shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_hide / sm_undead - Allows players to vote for a hide
+- sm_hide - Allows players to vote for a hide
-- sm_sethide - Allows the Admin(sm_map) or Warden to set hide as next round
+- sm_sethide - Allows the Admin or Warden to set hide as next round
 ```
 ##### Cvars
 ```